legatoproject/VsCodePlugin/README.md

 - leaf profile change detection
 - `Leaf: Switch to Another Profile` command (or click on the status bar) to select another profile

+## Settings

+### Updated settings

+This extension updates the following default settings for a better integration of leaf and Legato into VS Code workflows:

+- `files.watcherExclude`: the extension makes sure that `**/leaf-data/**` folders are excluded from file watching

 ## Requirements

 This extension requires the `leaf` tool to be installed.